-Potato tubers (S. tuberosum var Bintje) were inoculated using a tip to inject 10 μ L of pathogen strains and experimental populations at 107 (or 105 when indicated) CFU per tuber.
-After 5 days of incubation at 24°C, the tubers were cut in half and scored in five aggressiveness classes according to the symptom gravity in each tuber (from no symptom to the most severe symptoms; Figure 1c).
+In tuber assays, potato tubers (S. tuberosum var Bintje) were inoculated using a tip to inject 10 μ L of calibrated pathogen suspensions.
+Based on previous results (Raoul des Essarts et al., 2019), we chose two different inoculum loads of strains and experimental populations (107 CFU and 105 CFU per tuber) to obtain a large range of symptom severity, to compare the capacity to initiate maceration at different population sizes, to investigate fitness of the two pathogens in two contrasting ecological conditions.
+After 5 days of incubation at 24°C, the tubers were cut in half and scored based on five aggressiveness classes according to the symptom severity in each tuber (from no symptom to the most severe symptoms; Figure 1c).
 For each strain and experimental population, at least 10 tubers were inoculated.
 A set of non-inoculated tubers was used as an asymptomatic control.
 In order to facilitate the presentation of the aggressiveness data in the figures, results are presented as normalized disease severity index (DSI) of which values, ranging from 0 to 100 (arbitrary unit), increase with symptom severity.
-DSI was calculated using the five aggressiveness classes assigned to 10 tubers, see formula in Supplementary Methods 1 (SM1).
+DSI was calculated using the five aggressiveness classes acsigned to 10 tubers, see formula in Supplementary Methods 1 (SM1).

-Symptomatic tissues from potato stems and tubers, as well as from hyacinths, were also used to quantify D. solani and D. dianthicola pathogens by Taq Man qPCR as described in Supplementary Methods 2 (SM2).
-Assessing D. dianthicola and D. solani in inoculum and plant tissues (potato stems and tubers, and hyacinths) permitted the calculation of competitive index (CI) values following the formula presented in SM1.
+Emerging lesions from potato stems and hyacinths and rotting tissue recovered from tubers at 5 dpi were collected and frozen at -80°C, and then used to quantify the abundance D. solani and D. dianthicola pathogens within hosts by Taq Man qPCR as described in Supplementary Methods 2 (SM2).
+Assessing D. dianthicola D. solani in inoculum and plant tissues (potato stems and tubers, and hyacinths) permitted the calculation of competitive index (CI) values following the formula presented in SM1.
 A CI value equal to one indicated an equal fitness between D. solani and D. dianthicola, CI value greater than one indicated a fitness advantage to D. solani , and CI value below one indicated a fitness advantage to D. dianthicola .